Sheetali Pranayama (Cooling Breath) – Steps, Benefits, & Precautions

 Satyananda Saraswati calls Sheetali Pranayama a breathing technique to balance heat within the body.
 He describes the effect as "reduces emotional excitation, induces muscular relaxation, promotes tranquility, and activates brain centers associated with temperature regulation."

 Sheetali is also frequently used for its therapeutic benefits in Ayurveda.
 It strengthens digestion and reduces Pitta dosha by reducing the hot and sharp manifestations of fire in the body.
 People use it for relief in acidity (acid reflux), hot flashes, and to bring down a mild fever.

 Helps with insomnia if performed before bed (2 to 3 hours after food)

 Alleviates heat-related skin problems such as acne, rashes, and redness

 Modifications and Variations

 Start with 1 to 2 seconds of retention and increase the duration gradually.
 Once you can retain the breath for a long time, add the abdomen lock during inhaled retention.
 These additions are a part of an advanced routine.
-Learn them from a reliable resource or under expert guidance.

 Check contraindications for breath retention.
 Attempt variations only after mastering the basic practice, ideally under the guidance of a yoga expert.